jeetsukumaran/fuzzysnake/README.rst

     $ fz -o

-You can also use the '`-p`'/'`--print`' flag to have `FuzzySnake` write out the name of the selected path to a specified file.
+You can also use the '`-p`'/'`--print`' option to have `FuzzySnake` write out the name of the selected path to a specified file, or the '`-1`'/'`--stdout`' flag to write out the name of the selected path to the standard output.
 This is typically used when using `FuzzySnake` as part of a custom shell function or command, such as the "fuzzily-change-directory" command described below and given in the example '`fztricks.sh`" file.

 Opening All the Files and Directories Found
 -------------------------------------------